jasielmacedo/Ssx-php-framework/README.md

 ----------------

 A lot of programmers loves **composer** except me and because of that the Ssx framework does not have external dependences.
-Like i said on the beginning this framework have a mission to help programmers to create easily and fastest web application.
+Like i said on the beginning this framework is to help programmers to create easily and fastest web application.

 Some messages is localized in portuguese.
 I'll change that soon.